DataDog/integrations-core/windows_registry/README.md

 ### Configuration

-This integration collects Windows Registry information using both of following methods:
+This integration collects and reports Windows Registry information using both of following methods:

 - As [Datadog Metrics][2]
 - As [Datadog Logs][3]

 1. Edit the `windows_registry.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's [configuration directory][4] to start collecting Windows registry information.
-See the [sample windows_.d/conf.yaml][5] for all available configuration options.
+See the [sample windows_registry.d/conf.yaml][5] for all available configuration options.

 2. Collecting logs is disabled by default in the Datadog Agent.
 Enable log collection in your `datadog.yaml` file: